crazyhottommy/RNA-seq-analysis/README.md

 * [pVAC-Seq](https://github.com/griffithlab/pVAC-Seq) is a cancer immunotherapy pipeline for the identification of personalized Variant Antigens by Cancer Sequencing (pVAC-Seq) that integrates tumor mutation and expression data (DNA- and RNA-Seq).
 It enables cancer immunotherapy research by using massively parallel sequence data to predicting tumor-specific mutant peptides (neoantigens) that can elicit anti-tumor T cell immunity.
 * [JingleBells] (http://jinglebells.bgu.ac.il/) - A repository of standardized single cell RNA-Seq datasets for analysis and visualization in IGV of the raw reads at the single cell level.
 Currently focused on immune cells. (http://www.jimmunol.org/content/198/9/3375.long)

+### Reads from xenografts

+* [Xenosplit](https://github.com/goknurginer/XenoSplit) XenoSplit is a fast computational tool to detect the true origin of the graft RNA-Seq and DNA-Seq libraries prior to profiling of patient-derived xenografts (PDXs).

 ### single cell tutorials
 * [Course material in notebook format for learning about single cell bioinformatics methods](https://github.com/YeoLab/single-cell-bioinformatics)